 6.4 Operational Video

-The following video prepared by T.D.
-Williamson is an accurate representation regarding the operational procedure of a pig launcher and receiver.
+T.D. prepared the following video.
+Williamson accurately represents the operational procedure of a pig launcher and receiver.
 (T.D.
 Williamson, 2010)

 https://www.youtube.com/watch?v=CDHtL-J1Xxo